 2. Assume the room wants stable clears unless the host says otherwise.

-4. If the room is wiping, simplify your setup instead of trying to carry with greed.
+4. If the room is wiping, simplify your setup before trying a higher-risk carry plan.

 • Clear visual telegraphs beat flashy clutter.